 As cat owners (or rather, people who are owned by cats!), most of us know what it’s like to have your cat shedding all over the place.
 De-fuzzing the sofa, bedspreads, and carpets can seem like a full-time job!
-But it is true that some cat breeds are worse than others.
-What about Siamese cats?
+But is it true that some cat breeds are worse than others?
+What about Siamese cats – do they shed?

 Short coats and shedding

-Siamese cats are unique and lovable, with their unusual and often loud vocalizing, their beautiful blue eyes, and their signature markings.
+Siamese cats are unique and lovable, with their unusual and often loud voice, their beautiful blue eyes, and their signature markings.
 But one of the best things about a Siamese cat is that they have a short, low-shed coat.
-So does adopting a Siamese cat mean that those hours spent on hair removal are a thing of the past?
-Don’t throw away your lint roller just yet!
-Although they are a low hair shedding breed, most cat breeds (with a few notable exceptions) still shed, albeit to a lesser degree.
+So, does adopting a Siamese cat mean that those hours spent on hair removal and grooming are a thing of the past?
+Well, don’t throw away your lint roller and cat brush just yet!
+Although they are a low-shedding cat breed, most breeds (except hairless ones) still shed, albeit to a lesser degree.

 The benefits of owning a short-haired cat

-Another benefit is that short-haired cats require less grooming than long-haired cats, and are far less prone to knots and mats.
+Another benefit is that short-haired cats require less grooming than long-haired cats and are far less prone to knots, mats, and furballs.

 Does that mean I don’t need to brush my Siamese cat?